 BA in Spanish Language and Literature Curriculum

-In addition to the University Curriculum and the College of Arts and Sciences Curriculum requirements, students majoring in Spanish Language and Literature must meet the following requirements for graduation:
+Students majoring in Spanish Language and Literature must meet the following requirements for graduation:

 |Spanish Core Requirements|